neilkdev/Data-Science-Training-old/technical/lesson_i.md

 }

 ```
+In this example, we're setting the font to the body tag to be 10px, sans-serif.
+The axis line & path have fill=none, a black stroke, and crispEdges.
+Elements with the dot class (.dot) have a black stroke.
+The syntax follows this structure -
+* specify the element
+* open {
+* specify the style
+* seperate each line by ;
+* close }

-##Javascript Basics
+##Javascript

+The third pieces to D3 is Javascript

-- Open the Javascript Console in Google Chrome
+* Open the Javascript Console in Google Chrome
-- Open index.html in your text editor
+* Open index.html in your text editor
-- In Terminal/PC Console, Change to the directory with index.html
+* In Terminal/PC Console, Change to the directory with index.html
-- Type in: python -m SimpleHTTPServer
+* Type in: python -m SimpleHTTPServer
-- Then in a broswer, go to http://localhost:8000/index.html
+* Then in a broswer, go to http://localhost:8000/index.html
-- You should see a white page with some text
+* You should see a white page with some text

 ###Handy Javascript Console Tricks
 - Control+l clear your command screen